-SMFM Biota#
+SMFM BIOTA#

-The BIOTA tool is part of the Satellite Monitoring for Forest Management (SMFM) project by the World Bank, and it was developed by LTS International and the University of Edinburgh with an integration in the SEPAL platform developed by the SEPAL developer team.
-The tool relies on the use of JAXA’s ALOS PALSAR L-band mosaics and it allows you to produce outputs of:
+The Biomass Tool for ALOS (BIOTA) is part of the World Bank’s project, Satellite Monitoring for Forest Management (SMFM).
+It was developed by LTS International and the University of Edinburgh with an integration in the SEPAL platform developed by the SEPAL developer team.

-• Calibrated Gamma0 backscatter
+• calibrated Gamma0 backscatter

-• Forest cover
+• forest cover

-• Above-ground biomass
+• above ground biomass (AGB)

-• Above-ground biomass change
+• ABG change

 Prerequisites: